-This feature is disabled on a typical or default iDRAC Service Module installation.
-You can enable the feature during custom installation of iDRAC Service Module through the interfaces supported by iDRAC.
-The Microsoft IP Helper Service is required for this feature to function.
+This feature will be disabled on a typical or default iDRAC Service Module installation.
+The user should perform a custom install and enable this feature explicitly to be able to configure and use the same.
+The Microsoft IP Helper Services should be running for this feature to function.